lionisakis/Polygon-Project/README.md

 ***Important the command line arguments have to be given correctly and only in that order.
 The Initialization is needed only for the incremental algorithm.***

 # Files - Description
-There are 3 different files: main,mainFunctions and utility.
+There are 4 different files: main,mainFunctions, edgePointpair and utility.

 ### Main
 The main handles the input and then calls the appropriate algorithm function, and then makes the output.